-Determining the available cost-effective savings and deciding which savings should be acquired begins with a study of the technical, economic and achievable potential in each customer group and type of use.
+Determining the available cost-effective savings and deciding which savings should be acquired begins with a study of the technical, economic, and achievable potential in each customer group and type of use.
 Potential studies lay a solid foundation for decision-making.
-Cost-benefit testing is crucial to proper design of DSM programs (just as it is in the choice of generation and T&D options).
+Solution cost-benefit testing is crucial to the proper design of DSM programs (just as it is in the choice of generation and T&D options).
 Standardized definitions of those tests are available, but care is needed to ensure proper use and input assumptions.
-Cost Test measures the impact of a measure or program on the life cycle cost of electric service as a whole, and is widely used.
+Choices about which test or tests to use often inspire disagreement.
+The Total Resource Cost Test measures the impact of a measure or program on the life cycle cost of electric service as a whole, and is widely used.
 Some states supplement that test with an estimate of the costs of environmental impacts.

 DSM delivery mechanisms vary.
 Most states rely on distribution or vertically integrated utilities to plan and deliver programs.
-Some jurisdictions (Maine, the District of Columbia, Illinois, Ohio, Wisconsin, and New York) assigned some or all of the responsibility to state government.
-Oregon established an independent, non-profit agency, the Energy Trust of Oregon, Inc., to administer the energy efficiency programs there.
-Vermont established a new function, the Vermont Energy Efficiency Utility, to act
+Some jurisdictions (Maine, the District of Columbia, Illinois, Ohio, Wisconsin, and New York) assigned some or all of the